Marvin510/SelfStudyProject/README.md

 ![Picture3](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Picture%203.jpg)

-This image is informative, but does not have a proper labels and it is very complex.
+This image is informative, but does not have proper labels on X and Y axis.

 The bars have two different colors yet there is no legend explaining its meaning.

-It is complex as it would require background knowledge to understand the effect of each variable on the image.
+It is complex as it would require background knowledge to understand the effect of each variable on the image or how they would point to humans activity and climate change.

 It is just plain data that would cause boredom on the average reader.